PHart3/2-groups-agda/Two-groups/README.md

   types defined in `../HoTT-Agda/core/lib/cubical/PathPathOver.agda`.
   We derive the recursion principle from the elimination principle.

-- The `Bicats/` folder contains basic information about (2,1)-categories and pseudofunctors between them.
-It also contains a definition of a biequivalence between (2,1)-categories.
-Finally, it collects the data defining the two (2,1)-categories of interest.
+- The `Bicat-stuff/` folder collects the data defining the two (2,1)-categories of interest.
+It also shows how to construct adjoint equivalences inside them.

 - The `KFunc/` folder contains constructions making the delooping into a pseudofunctor from 2-groups to pointed connected 2-types along with